Best Underlay for LVT and Vinyl Flooring

 Conclusion

 Overall, the right underlay for either LVT or Sheet Vinyl depends entirely on your needs.
 Whilst the options for Vinyl are fairly sparse and situational, it’s not entirely uncommon for LVT to have their own specialised underlay, such as SoundBarrier, which can further enhance LVTs range of benefits.
+And remember, if your LVT has a built-in underlay, never install another underneath.

 Take a look at our extensive range of underlays & accessories